-This conversation was recorded in Chicago on April 11,
+This conversation was recorded in Chicago on April 11, 1999.

 was made in 2016, and posted on this website at that time.

 To see a full list (with links) of interviews which have been transcribed

 and posted on this website, click here.

 winning broadcaster Bruce Duffie was with WNIB, Classical 97

-in Chicago from 1975

-its final moment as a classical station in February
+in Chicago from 1975 until its final moment as a classical station in February

 journals since 1980, and he now continues his broadcast series on WNUR-FM,

-on Contemporary Classical Internet Radio.
+as well as on Contemporary Classical Internet Radio.